And Hell won't give him room

-Stingy Jack is a character of Irish folklore, who was said to have tricked the devil into an inescapable situation, be it he was tricked into his pocket where a rosary was, or he climbed a tree with a cross on it, anything cross-y really.
-Jack then made a simple deal with him; Jack lets him go, the Devil makes sure he does not enter Hell.
-Unfortunately for Jack, his party-filled lifestyle does him in and when he enters the afterlife, he can't get into Heaven.
-Having nowhere else to turn to, he bites the bullet and makes his trek to Hell.
+Stingy Jack is a character of Irish folklore, who is said to have tricked the devil into an inescapable situation, be it he was tricked into his pocket where a rosary was, or he climbed a tree with a cross on it—anything cross-y, really.
+Jack then made a simple deal with him: If Jack lets him go, the Devil must make sure that he does not enter Hell.
+Unfortunately for Jack, his party-filled lifestyle did him in, and when he entered the afterlife, he couldn't get into Heaven.
+Having nowhere else to turn to, he bit the bullet and made his trek to Hell.
 But oh no, the Devil was still sore over that silly joke he played!
-Having nowhere else to go but into the infinite darkness, the Devil did him a solid and gave Jack nothing but a candle, which he now keeps to this day inside a small hollowed-out turnip as a kind of lantern.
+With Jack having nowhere else to go but into the infinite darkness, the Devil did him a solid and gave him a candle (a coal from Hell, in some versions) to light his way, which he keeps to this day inside a small hollowed-out turnip as a kind of lantern.

-- Lantern, the primary antagonist of the Tokyo Ghoul Prequel, JACK.
+- Lantern, the primary antagonist of the Tokyo Ghoul Prequel JACK.
 The murderous ghoul wears a Halloween-themed disguise when hunting, with a pumpkin-head mask and an overly-large trenchcoat.
 Their motivation also ties into the associated legends: Minami desperately wants to live as a human, but can never escape her existence as a ghoul.
-Trapped living a double-life, she lashes out and kills people she thinks don't appreciate their good fortune.
+Trapped living a double life, she lashes out and kills people she thinks don't appreciate their good fortune.

 - The Global Guardians originally had a member named Jack O' Lantern from Ireland, and his powers came from a magic fairy lantern.
 There've been three people using the character's name.
 The first was killed and replaced by a supervillain's agent to act as The Mole, and then he was killed as well.
 The third and current version of the character is the cousin of the original.
 He's been a member of the Guardians and two other teams, Primal Force and the Ultramarine Corps.